Fuzhou Road

 Address: 465 Fuzhou Road, Shanghai

 To be able to find some interesting antique pieces, the right place to check out is the Gudian Shoucang Antique Shop.
 It is the place where century-old antique items can be found and some of which are authenticated to have come from the era of ancient Chinese dynasties.
-The store sells not only decorative home items like wall hangs, storage chests and furniture, but also some fine jewelry.
+The store sells not only decorative home items like wall hangings, storage chests, and furniture, but also some fine jewelry.

 Address: 683 Fuzhou Road, Shanghai